Velomotion logo Velomotion small logo

 Almeida attacks, Kämna with difficulty

-As a Jay Vine (UAE) took over the pace dictate, it was finally over for those riders who up until then had just been able to hold on to the rear wheel.
+As Jay Vine (UAE) took over the pace dictate, it was finally over for those riders who up until then had just been able to hold on to the rear wheel.
 Among other things, they could Damian Caruso (Bahrain-Victorious), Hugh Carthy (EF Education – EasyPost) and Lennard Kamna (Bora – hansgrohe) no longer go along.
 Next to Joao almeida (UAE) only remained Geraint Thomas (Ineos Grenadiers), Eddie Dunbar (Jayco – AlUla), Sepp kuss (Jumbo – Visma) and Primois Roglic (Jumbo – Visma) left.
 With 6,0km to go, the top 5 slowed down a bit, which Joao Almeida didn't like at all.
 The Portuguese launched another attack when it started to rain - but didn't get away decisively.

 Thomas is losing Roglic